 It’s well-known that EMS can be used as a technique to help strengthen muscles, which in turn can reduce and eradicate pain.
 However, even I was surprised at its pain relieving prowess.

-If you’ve ready my case study about electric muscle stimulation you’ll know I’m a great advocate of integrating it as part of an overall training program.
+Regular readers will know I’m a great advocate of integrating it as part of an overall training program.
 While my main priority for using the belt is to help strengthen muscles, I’m fully aware that it’s part of an overall strategy.

 Fortunately, I exercise regularly and maintain a healthy diet.
 It should really go without saying that you have to put a lot of work in and stay disciplined, (especially if you’re looking for abs like the guys in the promo videos!)